9 Harry Potter Moms ~ The best, the worst, and more!

-While chatting with a YA book blogger on Twitter the other day, I was a little stunned to find out she had never read the Harry Potter series before.
+While chatting with a YA book blogger on Twitter the other day, I was a little stunned to find out she had never read the Harry Potter book series before.
 Now, I don’t know anything about her so it’s nothing personal, but I’m always stunned when I come across someone who hasn’t read the series.

 Harry Potter is without a doubt one of my favorite book series.
-I have some wonderful memories of reading the series with my kids, traveling and visiting Harry Potter sites, and just the community that being a fan lets you into!
+I have some wonderful memories of reading the series with my kids, traveling and visiting Harry Potter attractions, and just the community that being a fan lets you into!

 The Awesome Harry Potter Moms

-Lily Potter – Harry’s mum
+Lily Potter – Harry Potter’s mom

 Lily Potter is, of course, Harry Potter’s mom.
 We “meet” Harry’s mum, Lily throughout the series.
 But, it’s through others’ memories of her that we learn who she was.

 Then, when Harry gets to Hogwarts, he starts hearing different stories of his mum.
 How brave she was, how smart she was, how kind she was.
 A very different picture than what he’d been told his whole life prior.